Admiring the enemy in Israel

 But that’s not the entire story.
 There is a growing minority of Arab journalists – a similar process is also taking place in Israel – who courageously refuse to fall prey to this simplistic us-and-them dichotomy, despite regular character assassinations.
 However, Israelis are mostly unaware of this and generally have the impression that the Arab media only demonises Israel and its people.

 While this is true of some segments of the media, others strive for balance.
-“There have been some significant changes in the Arab discourse on Israel since the 1967 war, the peace with and the Oslo agreements,” says Winter, who is also an accomplished Arabist.
+“There have been some significant changes in the Arab discourse on Israel since the 1967 war, the peace with Egypt and the Oslo agreements,” says Winter, who is also an accomplished Arabist.

 In fact, anger at the occupation notwithstanding, there has been a kind of de facto partial “normalisation” of Israel in the media.
 Not only is Israel now referred to by name rather than the “ entity” of yesteryear, news coverage often takes a neutral and non-emotive tone.
 One of the trailblazers in this regard has been al-Jazeera which, despite allegations by the Israeli government of anti-Israel , regularly hosts Israeli guests and explores other aspects of Israeli society.